Israeli troops press forward into Gaza City as Palestinians flee

 An Israeli military official, speaking on condition of anonymity in line with military guidelines, said Tuesday they believe there are 2,000 to 3,000 Hamas militants left in Gaza City, as well as tunnels used by the group.
 Hamas’ military capabilities have been vastly diminished.
 It now mainly carries out guerrilla-style attacks, with small groups of fighters planting explosives or attacking military outposts before melting away.

 The war has killed more than 64,900 Palestinians, according to Gaza’s Health Ministry, which does not say how many were civilians or combatants.
-The ministry, which is part of the Hamas-run government and staffed by medical professionals, says women and children make up around half the dead.
+The ministry, which is staffed by medical professionals, says women and children make up around half the dead.
+Its figures are seen as a reliable estimate by the U.N. and many independent experts.

 The war in Gaza began when Hamas-led militants stormed into southern Israel on Oct.
 7, 2023, killing around 1,200 people, mostly civilians, and abducting 251 others.
 Forty-eight hostages, fewer than half believed to be alive, remain in Gaza.

-Note: This story has been corrected to show that the Israeli army spokesman said the military was opening an additional corridor for two days, not two hours.